oren/multi-sites/readme.md

 If at some point you decide to use commodity hardware with less cores, you can put each website on it's own host.

 So how does the router work? it pass each request to the right website based on the request url.
-In our example '/', '/api' will be sent to the home website etc.
+In our example I want to send '/' and '/api' to the home website, '/profile' to the profile, etc.

 Here is router/config.json:
 ```json